danielathome19/AP-Computer-Science/Notes/Unit_05.md

 ```
 This method can then be called directly on the class using `MyClass.printHello();`.

 Static methods can only access static variables and other static methods.
 They cannot access instance variables or instance methods because they do not have access to a specific instance of the class.
+This is the cause of the infamous _"Non-static variable cannot be referenced from a static context"_ error -- which we often run into in our favorite `public static void main(String[] args) {}` method.